-Being able to stand up and speak confidently to an audience is an essential life skill.
-Many participants attend because they realise that will not be able to advance in their careers if they continue to avoid opportunities to speak in public, but have not yet overcome their fears.
+Being able to deliver confident presentations is an essential life skill that has not disappeared over Lockdown.
+Many participants attend because they realise that will not be able to advance in their careers if they continue to avoid facing an audience, but have not yet overcome their fears.

-Alternatively, some participants are already competent but understand that developing mastery will enable them to demonstrate real leadership within their organisations and with external stakeholders
+Alternatively, some participants are already competent but understand that developing mastery will enable them to demonstrate real leadership within their organisations and with external stakeholders.
+With webinars and remote presentations becoming the new normal, you may feel you need help transferring your skills to a new medium.

 This interactive presentation skills course helps you develop skills for crafting persuasive presentations and delivering speeches with lasting impact.
 The programme combines insights and techniques for an effective preparation process with opportunities to put these into practice.

-Taught over 8 weeks as evening classes, the course offers flexibility combined with expert tuition to take public speaking to the next level.
+Taught twice a week over 7 weeks as 14 bite-size evening classes over Microsoft Teams, the course offers flexibility combined with expert tuition to take public speaking to the next level.

 This interactive and practical Presentation Skills short course helps you prepare your message or speech and get ready for the challenge, with constructive feedback from the tutor and the rest of the group throughout the course.